BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 Automatic generation of documentation is a topic of current discussion.
 Suggestions welcome!

+## Makfiles

+We have an [explanation](../build-tools/makefile.md) about how our existing Makefiles are put together.

 ## Reproducible builds

 All constructed files (sometimes called artifacts) should be reproducible.